 "This is such great news and we are so grateful for the support from Senator Merkley and Senator Wyden.
 Both of these Senators have taken time out of their busy schedules to actually talk with myself and our Mayor Chad Ray," said David Slaght, Echo City Administrator.
 "Senator Merkley has made time for Echo on more than one occasion to allow us to specifically address our infrastructure needs for the community.
 Receiving the news that our water meter project has made it out of a national committee and will actually be attached to a federal funding bill is incredible.
 The City of Echo and all of the residents will benefit from this and it will get us one step closer to accomplishing our goal of updating our aging infrastructure and keeping utility rates from going up too much.
 On behalf of our little city, we thank you for the continued support!"

-- Merkley, Wyden Announce Irrigation Project Funding Headed to Rural Oregon
+- Merkley, Wyden Announce Over $40 Million in New Funding to Address the Wildfire Crisis in Oregon

 - Merkley, Wyden Announce Nearly $200,000 Coming to Oregon for Water Efficiency Projects